MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0095-tablefieldsaccessmustnotdegrade.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # AppSourceCop Rule AS0095
-The access modifier of table field cannot be changed to a value that provides less access.
+The access modifier of a table field cannot be changed to a value that provides less access.

 ## Description
 The access modifier of a table field cannot be changed to a value that provides less access because it will break dependent extensions.
 You can only change the accessibility to provide more access.